MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-08-eleventy-podcast-feed.md

 ## Template file

-Now we can create a post with a custom template in it to iterate over our `podcast` collection and render each podcast episode correctly.
+Now we can create a post with a custom template in it to define our podcast URL.
+In this template we can iterate over our `podcast` collection and render each podcast episode correctly into the expected RSS XML format.

 I created a podcast Liquid template file with a `/podcast/feed.xml` permalink.
 I'm excluding this file from other collections and from my sitemap.
 You might want to do this too.

 The podcast feed is split up into the intial channel metadata which is mostly created from our `podcast.json` metadata.
 Ensure that any text is escaped correctly by passing it through the `escape` filter.

-As I'm attempting to redirect my old Wordpress theme from an old URL to a new URL, I add in the `itunes:new-feed-url` tag as follows.
-You won't need this unless you are moving your podcast feed.
+As I'm attempting to redirect my old Wordpress theme from an old URL to a new URL, I've also added in the `itunes:new-feed-url` tag as follows.
+You won't need this unless you are migration your podcast feed too.

 {% raw %}
 ```xml